 All three of them LOVE cooking and constantly talk about the importance of real food.
 They help with meals on a daily basis.
 They make food independently.
 When they volunteer to help, IT IS ACTUALLY HELPFUL.

-If real food and nurturing independence is important to you, and you are looking for something to do with the kids this summer, try Kids Cook Real Food.
+If real food and nurturing independence is important to you, try Kids Cook Real Food.

 You might just work yourself out of a job.